-Enrollment Deposit - All Students 1 \$100
+Enrollment Deposit - All Students \$100

-Security Deposit - All Students 2 \$100
+Security Deposit - All Students \$100

-Housing Security Deposit - Residence Hall 3 \$400
+Housing Security Deposit - Residence Hall \$400

-Housing Reservation Deposit 4 \$250
+Housing Reservation Deposit \$250

-1 The enrollment deposit serves as a confirmation of a student's plan to enroll and is applied toward charges on the student account for the upcoming semester.
+&lt;sup>1The enrollment deposit serves as a confirmation of a student's plan to enroll and is applied toward charges on the student account for the upcoming semester.
 Deposits are due by May 1 for the fall semester, November 1 for the spring semester, and within ten days of acceptance for students who have been accepted after the deposit deadline.
 Deposits are only refundable if a request is made in writing to the business office prior to the due date.